norse/notebooks/intro_norse.md

 output, state = model(data)
 ```

-You are probably asking why there are two outputs.
+You are probably asking why there are two variables returned when `model` is being called.
 Good question!
-The output contains the actual data.
-But the state describes the current status of the neuron *after* we gave it the input data.
+The `output` contains the actual data.
+But the `state` describes and keeps track of the current status of the neuron layer *after* we gave it the input data.
 Why?
 Because neurons change behaviour over time.
 Sometimes they're active, sometimes they're not.
 This is a topic for later tutorials - which you're hopefully motivated to follow!

 Now we can look at the `output` and the `state` respectively.